Average Student Loan Pay Off Time: Statistics and Examples

 Data Summary

-The average time to pay off student loans depends on a borrower’s loan amount, interest rate, and how much they can afford to pay each month.
+The average time to pay off student loans depends on multiple factors, including:

 This guide explains the average student loan payoff time and covers typical repayment periods for federal and private student loans.